Why You Need a Fee-Only Financial Planner

-- Commission-Based (paid for selling financial products such as insurance and annuities)
+Commission-Based — This means that the firm in question is paid for selling financial products such as annuities and insurance.

-- Fee-Only (charging a yearly fee based on the amount of assets being handled by the advisor)
+Fee-Only — In this system, a yearly fee is charged based on the number of assets that are being handled by the financial planner or advisor.

-The reason people seek professionals, such as doctors and lawyers, is for a trusted second opinion about, and potential solution to, one’s situation.
-Difficulties may arise when one has financial incentives that could cause him/her to not act in a client’s best interest.
+The reason people seek out professionals, such as lawyers and doctors, is for a trusted second opinion concerning, and a potential solution to, one’s situation.
+Difficulties can easily arise when a firm has other financial incentives that could cause him or her to act contrary to a client’s best interest.

-With Fee-Only financial planners, on the other hand, “All Potential Solutions are on the Table”.
-The interest of the client is tied to the interest of the advisor, so you can rest easy knowing that you have a friend and trusted confidant dealing with your dreams and life’s work.
+With fee-only financial services, on the other hand, “All Potential Solutions are on the Table.”
+The interests of the client are inherently tied to the interests of the advisor, so you can rest assured knowing that you have a trusted confidant and friend dealing with your family’s dreams and your life’s work.

-According to CFP Board demographics there are currently 76,724 certified financial planners.
-Though not each of these financial planners get paid similarly.
-A fee-only financial planner is compensated for advisory and wealth management services not through the commission of other sources including by the companies and financial products they may recommend, but are paid directly by their clients on a transparent and pre-arranged payment plan.
-This can be an hourly or project rate, monthly retainer, or percentage of the investments managed.
+According to CFP Board demographics, there are presently 76,724 certified financial planners in the U.S. However, not all of these financial planners receive compensation in the same way.
+With fee-only financial services, financial planners are compensated for wealth management and advisory services, not for the commission of other sources such as the companies and financial products they may recommend.
+Instead, they are paid directly by their clients through a transparent and prearranged payment plan.
+This can be a monthly retainer, an hourly or project rate, or a percentage of the investments managed.

-When working with a NAPFA Registered Financial Advisor like ourselves, there are no hidden fees, commissions, third-party payments, or product sales.
+When working with NAPFA Registered Financial Advisors like ourselves, there are no commissions, hidden fees, product sales, or third-party payments.